divineib/miniproject2/README.md

 # Mini Project 2 - School System

 This repository contains a simple School System implemented in Java and Python.
-The project is organized into two folders: `java` and `python`, each containing a file for the respective programming language.
+The project is organized into two folders: `java` and `python`, each containing a file for the respective script.

 ## Java Folder